 Products & Services

 - Eye problems.
-In addition to severe nearsightedness, children who have Stickler syndrome often experience cataracts, glaucoma and retinal detachments.
+In addition to having severe nearsightedness, children who have Stickler syndrome often experience cataracts, glaucoma and retinal detachments.

 - Hearing difficulties.
 The extent of hearing loss varies among people who have Stickler syndrome.
 It usually affects the ability to hear high frequencies.